-The risk with putting a ban on an activity, or denying a councillor services until they apologise for unacceptable behaviour, is if the GM is not supportive of that action, employees can be directed to do the work in breach the ban, and potentially disciplined.
-Normally employees involved would then all go on strike in support, but Council employees should not be put in the position of seeking assistance from the Industrial Relations Commission when the Office of Local Government is charged with the responsibility of managing behaviour in the industry.
+There is a risk with putting a ban on an activity, or denying a councillor services until they apologise for unacceptable behaviour.
+If the GM is not supportive of that action, employees can be directed to do the work in breach the ban, and potentially disciplined.
+Normally employees involved would all go on strike and support but Council employees should not be put in the position of seeking assistance from the Industrial Relations Commission when the Office of Local Government is charged with the responsibility of managing behaviour in the industry.